 Mistake #6: Not Haggling in China

 If you take the price you’re first quoted in China, you’re probably getting ripped off.
+This is a major China travel mistake I see a lot of travelers make.

 Being a foreigner in China comes with the stereotype of being rich.
 With this stereotype, many merchants attempt to overcharge foreigners for pretty much anything: souvenirs, taxi rides, a t-shirt.